 5. Tesla Cybertruck

-As a result the body of the Cybertruck is totally dent-proof or scratch proof.
+As a result, the body of the Cybertruck is totally dent-proof and scratch-proof.
 The Cybertruck also features air suspension with adjustable height along with a super tough Tesla Armor glass capable of handling a respectable amount of pressure.

-The Tesla Cybertruck comes in a single, dual and tri-motor configuration with 250, 300 and 500 miles of battery range, respectively.
-In terms of performance, the top-spec Tesla Cybertruck can go from 0 to 60 mph in 3 seconds.
-The starting price of Tesla Cybertruck is $39,900 for the single motor variant and goes all the way to $69,900 for the tri-motor variant.
-Cybertruck will hit the markets in 2021.
+The Tesla Cybertruck comes in a single, dual and tri-motor configuration with 250, 300, and 500+ miles of battery range, respectively.
+In terms of performance, the top-spec Tesla Cybertruck can go from 0 to 60 mph in less than 2.9 seconds.

 6. Lotus Evija